hiltonfinancialcorp/hiltonfinancialcorp.github.io/README.md

 # Notes on usage

+The full reference for bookdown is available [here](https://bookdown.org/yihui/bookdown/).

 ## Be careful of unicode characters
 Text on the web, or in a word processing program like Word, often looks simple enough, but is actually composed of a large number of codes specifying *exactly which* version of that character the computer is supposed to process and show you.